 Boyd also took part in a breakout session with about 15 Yale administrators, including residential college deans and masters and members of the Dean’s Office.
 Their discussion, Boyd said, focused on developing strategies to combat sexual misconduct and how to respond to episodes such as DKE’s inflammatory pledge ritual, where they chanted lyrics condemned as sexually violent and misogynistic by the Women’s Center and members of the Yale community.

-“The incident was not only offensive but it was completely uncalled for and unacceptable,” he said, adding that the episode was not representative of DKE or its brothers.
+“The incident was not only offensive but it was completely uncalled for and unacceptable,” he said, insisting that the episode was not representative of DKE or its brothers.

 Chase Olivarius-McAllister ’10, former political action coordinator for the Women’s Center, said in an e-mail Sunday that DKE’s apology is “pathetic” and that DKE has always been a “male-supremacist” organization.